kbckbc/washu_sp22_cse523/lab3.md

 ```

+## Step3.
+Exit without any other segmentation fault!
-+ Step3.
-Run like below.
-Python code will create meaning-less characters followed by exit return address.
-That return address will overwrite the return address of strcpy.
++ Python code will create meaning-less characters followed by exit return address.
++ That return address will overwrite the return address of strcpy.
 If the program exit without 'Segmentation fault', then you found the right place!!!
 + Think about it.
-Now we know where the return address of strcpy.
-If we can overwrite return address to a target program address we want to execute, and then we can execute it!
+What if we can overwrite return address to a target program address we want to execute?
 ```
 ans_check5 $( python -c "print '\xAA'*48 + '\xb3\x85\x04\x08'")
 ```